Basically there is more than one approach to do the installation

 - Cut the y-pipe, remove it for installation, and then splice it back together.
 This has also been done by a couple customers.

 - Remove the transmission cross member, remove the y-pipe and heat shields.
 This has been done by multiple customers, and we have done this also.
 You will more than likely break off one or two bolts on the cross member, but this does give you the most room.
 However, the transmission moves around a bit more when you are pressing the servos in.

 This video does not include a band adjustment.
-For that, refer the the detailed instructions.
-Please fully read the directions before your attempt the install.
+For that, refer to the the detailed instructions.
+Please read the directions before you attempt the install.

 Other Installation Files

 |Here are directions on how to do a partial transmission removal for the LS, Mustang, and T-Bird|

 |File Size:||832 kb|

 |Here are directions on how to take the Ohm readings for the solenoids at the PCM Connector|